lcgenereux13/BA_EM_Interaction/README.md

    ```bash
    uvicorn app:app --reload
    ```
 3. Open `http://localhost:8000/` in your browser.
 Enter a prompt and press **Start Crew** to kick off the crew.
-The tokens from each agent stream to the page in real time with the analyst avatar on the left and the manager avatar on the right.
+Tokens from each agent now stream to the page in real time.
+Each batch of messages is grouped under a "Run N" heading so you can follow the crew's iterative passes.

 `app.py` registers the iterative crew as a CopilotKit agent named `crew`.
 When the `copilotkit` package is available, the UI streams tokens from this agent in